contentauth/c2pa-python/README.md

 If the optional `data_dir` is provided, the function extracts any binary resources, such as thumbnails, icons, and C2PA data into that directory.
 These files are referenced by the identifier fields in the manifest store report.

-NOTE: For a comprehensive reference to the JSON manifest structure, see the [CAI manifest store reference](https://contentauth.github.io/json-manifest-reference/manifest-reference).
+NOTE: For a comprehensive reference to the JSON manifest structure, see the [Manifest store reference](https://opensource.contentauthenticity.org/docs/manifest/manifest-ref).

 ### Add a signed manifest to a media file